raspberrypilearning/astro-pi-mission-zero/en/step_1.md

 --- collapse ---
 ---
-title: Notes for teachers
+title: Notes for teachers and mentors
 ---

-This classroom activity can be completed in an afternoon.
+This activity can be completed in an afternoon.
 Organise your students into teams of up to four, and let us guide them through writing a short Python program to show a personal message and the air temperature on the Astro Pi.

 Read the [official guidelines document](http://esamultimedia.esa.int/docs/edu/European_Astro_Pi_Challenge_Mission_Zero_guidelines.pdf){:target="_blank"} for Mission Zero.

-You will need to register for the Mission Zero challenge to allow your students to participate.
+You will need to register for the Mission Zero challenge to allow your team/s to participate.

 + Go to the [Trinket emulator Mission Zero page](https://trinket.io/mission-zero/register){:target="_blank"}.

 + Fill out the form and click **Submit**.

 + An account will be created for you.
-Each account has its own **classroom code**, and you will need to tell your students what yours is when they are ready to submit their programs.
+Each account has its own **classroom code**, and you will need to tell your team/s what yours is when they are ready to submit their programs.

 + Display your classroom code somewhere visible, for example on a whiteboard or using a projector, and begin the activity.